 photo credit: Sandy Noto

-The Ultimate Chicago Summer Festival Guide feature image
+The Ultimate Chicago Summer Festival Guide image

 CHIFeature